squat/kilo/docs/multi-cluster-services.md

     name: important-service
 subsets:
   - addresses:
-      - ip: $CLUSTERIP_FROM_CLUSTER1 # The cluster IP of the important service on cluster1.
+      - ip: $(kubectl --kubeconfig $KUBECONFIG1 get service important-service -o jsonpath='{.spec.clusterIP}') # The cluster IP of the important service on cluster1.
     ports:
       - port: 80
 EOF
 ```

-Now, `important-service` can be used on `cluster2` just like any other Kubernetes Service.
+Now, `important-service` can be used and discovered on `cluster2` just like any other Kubernetes Service.
 That means that a Pod in `cluster2` could directly use the Kubernetes DNS name for the Service when making HTTP requests, for example: `http://important-service.default.svc.cluster.local`.

+Notice that this mirroring is ad-hoc, requiring manual administration of each Service.
+This process can be fully automated using [Service-Reflector](https://github.com/squat/service-reflector) to discover and mirror Kubernetes Services between connected clusters.